Why Did My Site's Google Ranking Drop?

 high-quality content.
 It's only websites that have a large amount of content copied from elsewhere, and websites

 with little or no information-rich, original content for the user that will be penalized.
-Ecommerce websites
+Business Ecommerce websites

 should avoid copying product descriptions from the manufacturer or other e-commerce sites